 Creating Change for the Better

 Every day, policymakers at the local, state, and federal level make decisions that could impact the veterinary community, pets and the people that love them.
 It’s vital that we monitor and respond to these policies by sharing our feedback and experiences.
-That’s why NAVC is thrilled to introduce our new advocacy initiative!
+That’s why NAVC is thrilled to introduce our new veterinary advocacy initiative!

 What a great initiative!
 Veterinary team, animals advocates, pets lovers forming one team to defend and protect animals is a dream come true for me.

 When you sign-up to become an advocate, you’ll receive emails with updates on proposed legislation, rules, and regulations impacting pet health.
 Often these emails will include a call-to-action like signing a petition, emailing policymakers, tweeting representatives, making phone calls, and more.
 You’ll also have exclusive access to advocacy webinars, trainings, and in-person meetings with government officials.

-Sign-up to become an NAVC advocate then keep an eye on your inbox for your first opportunity to take action.
+Sign-up to become an NAVC advocate then keep an eye on your inbox for your first opportunity to take action on veterinary advocacy.